SCALE TESTING AND NEW SCALES FOR MOBILE CONTAINER WEIGHING

 - If your existing scale fails the NMI tests, COMPULOAD digital reach stacker/forklift scales is your best choice.

-- Can you transmit the VGM weight data & container ID from scale to office via WIFI, 3G, 4G for time efficiency and lodgement with the Port Authority.
+- You can transmit the VGM weight data & container ID from scale to office via WIFI, 3G, 4G for time efficiency and lodgement with the Port Authority.

 - Is conducting onsite training for your staff, and doing it right the 1st time important to you?